 - Sphenopalatine and greater palatine arteries.
 Branches of the maxillary artery originating from the infratemporal fossa.

 A. Open mouth showing the palatal arches.
 B. Anterior view of the innervation of the palate.
 C. Posterior view of the palate.

 The soft palate forms the soft, posterior segment of the palate.
 The soft palate has a structure called the uvula, which is suspended from the midline (Figure 24-1A–C).
 The soft palate is continuous with the palatoglossal and palatopharyngeal folds.
 Functionally, the soft palate ensures that food moves inferiorly down into the esophagus when swallowing, rather than up into the nose.
 By moving posteriorly against the pharynx, which separates the oropharynx from the nasopharynx, the soft palate acts like a flap valve.
 The vascular supply is bilaterally derived from the lesser palatine artery (maxillary artery) and from smaller arteries, including the ascending palatine artery of the facial artery and the palatine branch of the ascending pharyngeal artery.
 The soft palate receives general sensory innervation via the lesser palatine nerves (CN V-2) (Figure 24-1B).

 Muscles of the Soft Palate

 The muscles of the soft palate are as follows (Figure 24-1B and C):

 - Tensor veli palatini muscle.
 Attaches laterally to the pterygoid plate of the sphenoid bone, hooks around the hamulus, and inserts in the soft palate.
 This muscle is innervated by CN V-3.
 As its name implies, contraction results in tensing the soft palate.

 - Levator veli palatini muscle.
-Originates along the cartilaginous portion of the auditory tube and inserts into ...
+Originates along the cartilaginous portion of the auditory ...